 3.5.1 Methods

-We present aggregate abundance-based LRPs derived using logistic regressions with two of the Interior Fraser Coho benchmarks considered: S and the IFCRT-distributional target.
-Because two different stock recruit models were used to estimate S, we distinguish these models as ‘Logistic:Sgen-Ricker’ and ‘Logistic:Sgen-priorCap’ for the Ricker and Ricker_priorCap models, respectively.
+We present aggregate abundance-based LRPs derived using logistic regressions with two of the Interior Fraser Coho benchmarks considered: Sgen and the IFCRT-distributional target.
+Because two different stock recruitment models were used to estimate Sgen, we distinguish these models as ‘Logistic:Sgen-Ricker’ and ‘Logistic:Sgen-priorCap’ for the Ricker and Ricker_priorCap models, respectively.
 We use the label ‘Logistic:IFCRT’ to denote the case in which the IFCRT distributional target was used to develop the aggregate abundance logistic regression-based LRP.
 See Section 2.3.1 for an overview of the approach used to calculate aggregate abundance-based LRPs using logistic regression.

-When estimating logistic regression LRPs using S, we used an integrated modelling approach in which CU-level S and the SMU-level LRP were simultaneously estimated.
+When estimating logistic regression LRPs using Sgen, we used an integrated modelling approach in which CU-level S and the SMU-level LRP were simultaneously estimated.
 The integrated S-LRP models had two components:

-Stock-recruit models fit to each of the 5 CUs to estimate CU-level S (Equation (3.1) and Equations (3.3) - (3.5))
+Stock-recruitment models fit to each of the 5 CUs to estimate CU-level Sgen (Equation (3.1) and Equations (3.3) - (3.5))

-A logistic regression model fit to aggregated data to estimate the LRP as the aggregate abundance that has historically been associated with a specified probability of all CUs being above S (Equations (2.1) - (2.2))
+A logistic regression model fit to aggregated data to estimate the LRP as the aggregate abundance that has historically been associated with a specified probability of all CUs being above Sgen (Equations (2.1) - (2.2))

 We initially considered a third version of the logistic regression model, in which we used the Pacific Salmon Status Scanner to characterize CU status.
 Preliminary model evaluations led us to exclude this model due to poor fit.
 There were two factors limiting the establishment of a statistical relationship between the Pacific Salmon Status Scanner estimates of CU status and aggregate spawner abundance.
 First, the Pacific Salmon Status Scanner relies on generational mean (smoothed abundances) to assess status of individual CUs against benchmarks, while our logistic regression approach uses raw (unsmoothed) aggregate abundance as a predictor variable.
 As a result, when logistic regressions were fit to CU status estimates from the Salmon Scanner, there was a mismatch in the timing of abundance highs and lows.
 This mismatch led to a weak/nonexistent relationship between SMU status and the raw (unsmoothed) abundances.
 Using the generational mean of aggregate abundance as the predictor variable in the logistical regression fit, instead of raw annual abundance values, introduced considerable autocorrelation in statuses.